grml-debootstrap --target /dev/sda1 --grub /dev/sda

-grml-debootstrap - wrapper around debootstrap for installing plain Debian
+grml-debootstrap - wrapper around mmdebstrap for installing plain Debian

 grml-debootstrap [ options ]

-grml-debootstrap is a wrapper suite around debootstrap (and cdebootstrap and mmdebstrap if you want) for installing a plain Debian system very fast and easy.
+grml-debootstrap is a wrapper suite around mmdebstrap (and debootstrap) for installing a plain Debian system very fast and easy.

 All you have to do is adjust a few variables in the configuration file /etc/debootstrap/config or specify some command line options and invoke grml-debootstrap.
 If invoked without any configuration modifications or command line options a dialog based front end will be available to control some basic configuration options.